RadiusNetworks/campaignkit-android/README.md

 We've created some simple apps that demonstrate usage of the Campaign Kit Library.

-For Android Studio users:
+For Android Studio (recommended): https://github.com/RadiusNetworks/campaignkit-reference-android-studio
-https://github.com/RadiusNetworks/campaignkit-reference-android-studio

-For Eclipse users:
+For Eclipse:
 https://github.com/RadiusNetworks/campaignkit-reference-android